anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="10.-Oldest-and-youngest-winners">10.
-Oldest and youngest winners<a class="anchor-link" href="#10.-Oldest-and-youngest-winners"> </a></h2><p>More plots with lots of exciting stuff going on!
+<h2 id="Oldest-and-youngest-winners">Oldest and youngest winners<a class="anchor-link" href="#Oldest-and-youngest-winners"> </a></h2><p>More plots with lots of exciting stuff going on!
 We see that both winners of the chemistry, medicine, and physics prize have gotten older over time.
 The trend is strongest for physics: the average age used to be below 50, and now it's almost 70.
 Literature and economics are more stable.
 We also see that economics is a newer category.
 But peace shows an opposite trend where winners are getting younger! </p>
 <p>In the peace category we also a winner around 2010 that seems exceptionally young.
 This begs the questions, who are the oldest and youngest people ever to have won a Nobel Prize?</p>
 </div>
 </div>